Virginia Property Tax Rates by County

 Understanding the Spread

-The gap between the lowest and highest rate on this page is $0.750 per $100 - meaning on a $400,000 home, the difference between Frederick County and Norfolk/Portsmouth is $3,000 per year in property tax from the rate alone.
+The gap between the lowest and highest rate on this page is $1.075 per $100 - meaning on a $400,000 home, the difference between Lunenburg County and Manassas Park is $4,300 per year in property tax from the rate alone.
 Within Northern Virginia, the spread is tighter: Loudoun County ($3,220/yr on $400K) to Fairfax County ($4,490/yr on $400K) is a $1,270 annual difference.
 In high-value Northern Virginia localities, typical assessments are well above $400,000, so actual dollar bills are substantially higher than this illustration.

 A low rate does not always mean a low bill.
 Loudoun County has a moderate rate ($0.805) but among the highest property values in Virginia.
 The rate-only comparison above tells you how aggressively a locality taxes property value - not what your actual bill will be.
 For that, use your assessed value in the Property Tax Calculator.